ekoca/JsonSchemaGenerator/README.md

 To run project:

 * Checkout project
-* Run the main method of JsonSchemaGenerator
+* Run the main method of JsonSchemaGenerator class
 * See output and folders called "schema-responses and schema-jsons"
-* That's it
+* That's it :)

 Sample json schemas: